Canonical definition

 - Not the same as venture capital.
 VC funds growth in unproven businesses.
 PE buys profitable businesses with predictable cash flow.
 Different stage, different math.

 - Not the same as a strategic acquirer.
-A strategic buys for synergy.
+A strategic buys for operating fit.
 PE buys for return.
-The owner experiences these very differently in the year after the close.
+The owner experiences these very differently after the close.

 - Not a single asset class.
 Lower-middle-market PE is different from middle-market PE, which is different from mega-fund PE.
 The buyer's check size shapes the buyer's behaviour.